-Schultz says Dems pushing ‘false narrative’ with big-spending promises, blasts ‘overreaction’ to 2020 talk
+Schultz says Dems pushing ‘false narrative’ with big-spending promises, 'overreacting’ to 2020 talk

 He took over Starbucks when it sold only coffee beans, not cups — it had 11 stores and fewer than 100 employees at the time — and grew it into a global behemoth that now has close to 30,000 stores in 78 countries.
 He made Starbucks one of the earliest U.S. companies to offer stock options and health insurance even to part-time employees, and more recently partnered with Arizona State University to cover tuition for workers who want to earn their bachelor's degree online.

-“If you think about my life story, you know, I grew up in public housing in Brooklyn New York,” Schultz said.
+“If you think about my life story, you know, I grew up in public housing in Brooklyn, New York,” Schultz said.
 “I am living proof literally of the American dream.
 I've come from the other side of the tracks and have been very successful in building a different kind of company.”

 Schultz added: “I have serious profound concerns about the country.
 I want to do everything I can to restore faith in our government and to give the American people a real chance an opportunity at the American dream.
 That's why I'm here.”